missionpinball/mpf-docs/intro/index.rst

   video, etc.
-* Game modes, including basic modes like attract, ball search, tilt, high score entry, match, bonus, etc., as well as whatever modes you think up for your machine (shoot the clown, zap the aliean, etc.)
+* Game modes, including basic modes like attract, ball search, tilt, high score entry, match, bonus, etc., as well as whatever modes you think up for your machine (shoot the clown, zap the alien, etc.)
 * Player management, including player progress and tracking towards goals.
 * Plus lots of other things that we'll get to eventually.